 About 1,132 garment workers died in Bangladesh when the Rana Plaza collapsed in 2013.
 Many more incidents have occurred due to unsafe working environments.
 Quite a number of garment workers are in their teenage years, and they do not exempt these young people from the ill-treatment meted on adults.
 Producers often coerce them into working overtime, cramped into overcrowded and unhygienic dormitories.
 Reports also exist pointing to child labor on cotton farms.

 This injustice is not limited geographically, as immigrant workers often face similar situations in sweatshops in Europe and America.
 Workers who try to protest these ill-treatments are usually dealt with violently.
 And for fear of losing their job or lives, many workers suffer in silence1.

 Fashion brands often deny responsibility for the treatment of these workers as they do not directly employ them.
 However, suppose more consumers veered towards brands that ensure the people who sew their outfits are safe and paid well.
 In that case, we may further encourage other brands to pay attention and become involved in ensuring workers’ welfare.

 There is also unfair trade, where intermediaries rip off illiterate farmers by buying their products at meager prices.
 They cheat the farmers who barely make profits.

-We need land, water, and energy for textile production, but these resources are under intense pressure to meet current demand.
-Cotton is the most widely used natural fiber; however, it is a water-intensive crop, which presents an enormous challenge in its sustainability.
+We need land, water, and energy for textile production, but these resources are under intense pressure to meet the current demand.
+Cotton is the most widely used natural fiber; however, it is a water-intensive crop, which presents an enormous challenge to its sustainability.